 A cheap laptop isn’t the same as a poorly made laptop.
-They aren’t hand-me-downs, knockoffs, orused computersfrom thrift stores.
-The best budget laptops are affordable, brand-new computers that get the job done without digging too deep into your pockets.
+They aren’t hand-me-downs, knockoffs, or used computers from thrift stores.
+The best budget laptops are affordable, brand-new computers that get the job done without digging too deeply into your pockets.

 While high-end models tend to get the glitz and marketing pictures, and gaming laptops may draw ‘oohs’ and ‘aahs’ from your friends, many brands also release another set of laptops with lesser specs that sell at affordable prices.
-Asus, in particular, is known for this — and the Asus ZenBook UX330UA may be the best cheap laptopever made.
+These are the best laptops you can buy on a budget.

 Who’s it for: Everyone except gamers.

 Asus has long been a top competitor in the budget space, but over the last five years, the company has upped its quality, resulting in fantastic systems across a range of prices.
-The ZenBook line has become the flagship, and the UX330UA — available for $750 (and often a bit less than that, on sale) — is the best value yet.
+The ZenBook line has become the flagship, and the brand new UX331UA — available for $800 — is the best value yet.

-You might not expect quality from a laptop that costs less than a new iPhone, but this ZenBook is a pleasant surprise.
-Its all-metal unibody chassis is barely more than six-tenths of an inch thick, and its overall weight is around three pounds.
-The latest version even packs a surprising amount of horsepower into such a small and inexpensive package.
+You might not expect quality from a laptop that costs less than a new flagship iPhone, but this ZenBook is a pleasant surprise.
+The newest ZenBook 13 enjoys the same all-metal unibody chassis, and now it is barely more than half an inch thick and has shed half a pound to weigh in at two and a half pounds.
+The latest version packs in the same surprising amount of horsepower into its small and inexpensive package.
 Featuring an 8th-generation Intel Core i5 processor, the ZenBook easily outperforms its nearest competitors running last year’s hardware.

 Better still, the laptop is a real pleasure to use.
 It has an excellent keyboard — one of the best on a 13-inch laptop at this price.
 It also offers a spacious touchpad and a 1080p non-touch display with a matte coating that nearly eliminates glare.
-This isn’t a 2-in-1, so you won’t be swinging the ZenBook UX330UA’s display around for use as a tablet, but its focus on conventional use helps Asus offer this system at a budget price.
+The display has been improved to offer extraordinary contrast no matter the price, along with an impressive increase in its color gamut.
+This isn’t a 2-in-1, so you won’t be swinging the ZenBook 13 UX331UA’s display around for use as a tablet, but its focus on conventional use helps Asus offer this system at a budget price.

-The Asus ZenBook UX330UA is good or great in all important metrics, which is why we gave it our Editors’ Choice award.
-It’s not just one of the best budget laptops.
-It’s among the best laptops at any price.
-Better yet?
-Asus recently released an updated version, the UX331UA with thinner bezels and improved battery life.
+The Asus ZenBook UX331UA is good or great in all important metrics, which is why we gave it our Editors’ Choice award.
+It’s not just one of the best budget laptops, it’s among the best laptops at any price.

 Who’s it for: Those who want a full Windows laptop, without the hefty price tag.